Drywall Courses, Classes and Training Program Options

 This course emphasizes the interpretation of architectural plans for commercial and residential properties.
 Students learn how to find errors, read notes and recognize blueprint symbols.
 Details associated with electrical functions, doors and windows, dimensions, titles and measurements are also identified.
 Blueprint reading is an important skill for construction workers, including drywall workers, and is often taught in construction degree or certificate programs.

 Students who want a career in drywall have a few educational options to consider.
 Degree and certificate programs in construction are often available at community colleges or vocational and technical schools.
 These programs usually provide training in drywall as part of a broader construction curriculum that includes topics in carpentry and masonry.
 Some colleges and universities offer certificate and degree programs in drywall installation and finishing or lathing.
 Apprenticeships, internships or other hands-on learning experiences are often a required part of these programs.

 - Recently Updated

 Find out how to become a drywall contractor.
 Research the training requirements and learn about the experience you need to...

 You've got a sharp eye, physical strength and you want a good paycheck.
-You might even be willing to consider a...
+You might even be willing to consider getting a 2-year,...

 Drywall tapers help make buildings beautiful, safe and environmentally sound.
-If you go into drywall finishing, you...
+For more information about training...